The Guardian reports that COP26, a two-week major global climate summit in Glasgow this November, will not fulfil the Paris Agreement.

-However, the United Nations, UK, and the US remain optimistic that the 1.5°C limit is still achievable through the “Glasgow pact.”
+However, the United Nations, the UK, and the US remain optimistic that the 1.5°C limit is achievable through the “Glasgow pact.”
 The pact will allow countries to update their emissions pledges within the next few years to keep warming within 1.5°C.

 Lord Nicholas Stern, the climate economist, says that falling short of emissions plans does not mean failure.
 Instead, we should hope for good progress in closing that gap between now and 2021.

-The article notes that while the UK, the US, and the EU have submitted their NDCs, China, the world’s biggest emitter has yet to submit an NDC.
+The article notes that while the UK, the US, and the EU have submitted their NDCs, China, the world’s biggest emitter, has yet to submit an NDC.
 It has only indicated that its emissions will peak by 2030, which is not enough to limit warming to 1.5°C, experts say.

 - Businesses need to support strong climate policies.
 Businesses should lobby and advocate for more climate actions and policies like some US companies like GM, Salesforce, Amazon, Microsoft, who have pledged to net-zero emission targets.
-IKEA, Nestle, eBay, Ford, and others have supported policies to clean up transportation by driving investments in sustainable fuels, using innovations to slash emissions, and electrifying transportation and fleets.
+IKEA, Nestle, eBay, Ford, and others have supported policies to clean transportation by driving investments in sustainable fuels, using innovations to slash emissions, and electrifying transportation and fleets.

 - Countries must move quickly to slash methane pollution.
 The US and the European Union announced a Global Methane Pledge to invigorate international support to cut methane emissions.
 In October, the US also proposed strong Environmental Protection Agency methane standards that will limit oil and gas production pollution.